What happens in Browntown when the lease ends?

 When tenants break the lease

-Sometimes circumstances arise that require a renter to end the lease before the lease term is over.
+Sometimes circumstances arise which make a renter to break the lease.
 If this happens, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
-If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the landlord.
-That money is consumed by paying for vacancy and the cost of acquiring a new tenant .
+If a tenant leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the property owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Utilities